eslint/eslint/docs/src/rules/new-parens.md

 <!--FIXABLE-->

-Requires parentheses when invoking a constructor with no arguments.

 JavaScript allows the omission of parentheses when invoking a function via the `new` keyword and the constructor has no arguments.
 However, some coders believe that omitting the parentheses is inconsistent with the rest of the language and thus makes code less clear.

 ```js